runyuweng/img-preview/README.md

 ## Configuration
 - src: support array or string (url address)
 - render: custom rendering list style
+- emptyText: support string or react component, display when src's length === 0

 Note: When using render, src must be array type, each array must be object type and have src attribute, detail to see demo.
 ## Features